zzaia/zzaia-trio-coffee-shop/CoffeeShop/docs/identity/identity-data-models.md

 - One user can have many refresh tokens (1:N with RefreshTokens)

 **Synchronization with Order Service:**
-- User data is synchronized to Order service via message queue
+- User data is synchronized to Order service via Kafka (eventual consistency)
+- Identity publishes events: `user.created`, `user.updated`, `user.deleted`
-- Order service maintains denormalized user snapshot (username, email, role)
+- Order service subscribes to user events and maintains local Users table (id, username, email, role)
+- No real-time queries to Identity service - all user data cached locally in Order service
-- Changes to username, email, or role trigger sync events
+- Changes to username, email, or role trigger `user.updated` event

 ---